acdh-oeaw/acdh-django-zotero/README.rst

         Z_ID = "{a valid zotero API user ID}" Z_LIBRARY_TYPE = 'group' # or 'user'
-        Z_API_KEY = "{a valid Zotero API user key}"
+        Z_API_KEY = "{a valid Zotero API user key}" Z_NN = {placeholder if no kind of creator is set, defaults to 'N.N.'}

 See [pyzotero](http://pyzotero.readthedocs.io/en/latest/) for more information